wesleywerner/ancient-tech/tools/rulesets/README.md

 # Freeciv Ruleset Tools

-Use the script `download.sh` to wget the latest rulesets from Freeciv.
+A collection of scripts to convert the Freeciv rulesets to JSON formatted files.

+Run `download.sh`.
+This gets the latest rulesets, applies some formatting fixes, and converts them to json files.